Gman-Superfly/AKIRA/foundations/PHISICAL_PARALLELS.md

 Our spectral attention latent behaves like a dielectric storing charge:

-- **Probability mass (uncertainty) accumulates** wherever the model hasn't explained the target yet—the high-error zone.
+- **Probability mass (uncertainty) accumulates** wherever the model hasn't explained the target yet, the high-error zone.
 - **The prediction drifts toward that zone** because MSE loss treats it as the highest-gradient region; the model is effectively seeking the steepest part of the loss landscape.
 - **Once the pattern becomes unambiguous** (the "breakdown"), the prediction snaps to the true trajectory and error collapses locally.
 - **The uncertainty front then advances** to the next ambiguous region, restarting the accumulation cycle.